 How the Companies Can Charge What They Do

 How do they get around usury laws that say you can’t take advantage of other people?
 How are these settlement loans not a dictionary definition of predatory lending?
-The backdoor is that the outcome of a car accident claim or lawsuit is theoretically uncertain.
-Yet our firm has a large number of auto accident claims where I could show up for trial drunker than Otis from Mayberry and still get money damages from the jury.
+The backdoor is that the outcome of a car accident claim or a lawsuit is theoretically uncertain.
+Yet our firm has many auto accident claims where I could show up for trial drunker than Otis from Mayberry and still get money damages from the jury.
 Every single time.
 So getting enough to pay back the principal of the loan is fairly certain.
 Yet the theoretical uncertainty allows most settlement loan providers to charge whatever they want.
-Vulnerable accident victims tend to ignore how much money they will owe tomorrow because they are focused on the lure of cash today.
+Vulnerable accident victims ignore how much money they will owe tomorrow because they are focused on the lure of cash today.
 Our lawyers discourage our clients from taking these loans.
 Interestingly, National Lawsuit Funding provides on its website (2018 update since taken down) that I think takes a logical view of these loans.
 Before I get angry emails, note that I don’t think every lawsuit loan company charges usury rates and never performs a necessary function for some accident victims.
-[Update: I actually did get a call but it was not that angry.]
+[Update: I got a call, but not that angry.]
 But I am saying most do.
 I got a settlement loan repayment plan that I just received yesterday from a wonderful client who really has no choice but to get advance funding (which precipitated this blog post/rant).
 It underscored for me once again the insanity of the terms of some personal injury lawsuit loan agreements.

 What to Look Out For When Getting an Injury Settlement Loan